tberris/deep-learning-pneumonia-detection-web-app/README.md

 <li>Inclusion of gunicorn to the requirements.txt file</li>
 <li>Changed the app.py (flask app) file to adapt it to the required functionality according to the trained binary image classification model.
 The program was also modified to delete every uploaded image after providing the prediction.
 This will prevent exceeding capacity limits on Heroku servers.
 The last lines of the file have been modified to work with gunicorn.
 The gevent serving code lines have been commented out, but are still there in case someone would like to run the code locally as Xin Fu explained in the README of his repo <a href="https://github.com/mtobeiyf/keras-flask-deploy-webapp">https://github.com/mtobeiyf/keras-flask-deploy-webapp</a></li>
 <li>The Index.html and base.html files have been modified accordingly to include references and information about the model</li>
-<li>This README file has bben adapted to provide instructions about heroku deployment.
+<li>This README file has been adapted to provide instructions about heroku deployment.
 The part for customisation has been modified also</li>
 </ul>

 > To create a web app that runs locally, please see Xin Fu's repo (<a href="https://github.com/mtobeiyf/keras-flask-deploy-webapp">https://github.com/mtobeiyf/keras-flask-deploy-webapp</a>) and follow instructions in the README file, to run the model locally.
 Gevent or gunicorn may be used for local deployment too.